mion93/FaridHouse/README.md

 * APIS
 Email.js API used to receive the emails submitted.
 Added also an alert function that shows that the submission was successful.
 Google Maps API used to display the location and the new spa opening.
+* ANIMEJS
+Animejs used for landing page text animation.
 * W3SCHOOLS
 Used for modal, timer and text animation.